Sacrifice (The Following): Critical response

 Sonia Saraiya of The A.V.
-Club rated the episode a D+, stating "the usually talented Kevin Bacon and James Purefoy, are phoning it in so hard that I’d be surprised if they’ve even reading the scripts—they don’t even seem to know what’s happening in each scene."
+Club rated the episode a D+, stating "the usually talented Kevin Bacon and James Purefoy, are phoning it in so hard that I’d be surprised if they’re even reading the scripts—they don’t even seem to know what’s happening in each scene."
 Sydney Bucksbaum of Zap2it gave the episode a more positive review, stating about the new cult, "Although The Following has been about a cult of psychopathic murderers since day one, this is taking things to a whole new level."

 Ratings

 The episode received a 1.7 18–49 ratings share and was watched by 5.14 million viewers, an increase from the previous episode's series low of 1.6 and 4.58 million viewers.